TeamWizardry/LibrarianLib/modules/gui/gui_todo.md

    - Reporting when the mouse is hovering over a liblib component, as well as occluding when the mouse is over an external UI element
    - Sending appropriate events to the external elements
+4. Look into the popular trickle-down bubble-up event system, and see if it would fit in liblib (changing mouse events yet again)

 # Updates
 1. The old `updateScreen` method has been renamed to `tick`, revealing its true nature!
 I was under the impression it